-In 1812, Helsinki became capital of the Grand Duchy of Finland.
-Based on the new detailed city plan, the city began to spread out in different directions, including the northern part of Kruununhaka, which until then was mostly pastures.
+In 1812, Helsinki became the capital of the Grand Duchy of Finland.
+Based on the new city plan, the city began to spread out in different directions, including the northern part of Kruununhaka, which until then was mostly pastures.

-In 1859, the plot and its buildings were purchased by Alexander Wickholm.
-At that time, he worked as a hose master and was in charge of the city’s firefighting fleet and overseeing chimney sweeping, among other things.
-Wickholm lived there with his wife Erika and his children Augusta, Alexander and Frans.
-In 1863, the family moved to town hall, where Alexander Wickholm was hired as a caretaker.
+In 1859, the property and its buildings were purchased by Alexander Wickholm, a minor official in service of the City of Helsinki.
+At that time, he worked as a hose master and was in charge of the city’s firefighting equipment.
+Wickholm lived there with his wife Sofia, his children Ferdinand and Augusta, as well as three sons from his wife’s earlier marriage.
+In 1863, the family moved to the city hall, where Alexander Wickholm was hired as a warden.
 The Kristianinkatu houses were put up for rent.

-In 1868, Wickholm planned to expand the house, but the only plans to be realised were renovating the roof to a saddled roof and opening up the attic.
+In 1868, Wickholm planned to expand the house, but the only plans to be realised were renovating the hip roof to a gable roof and opening up the attic.
 In 1870, the family moved back to Kristianinkatu.
 Alexander Wickholm, who had by then been promoted to city bailiff, lived in the house until his death in 1896.

+In 1974, she sold the house to the City of Helsinki.
+Now, it had become a rarity, the oldest wooden house in central Helsinki.
 After detailed research and restoration, the Helsinki City Museum opened the wooden buildings to the public as a museum called the Burgher’s House in 1980.
-The houses and museum have undergone subsequent renovation and refurbishment a few times, the last of which was in 2016–17.
+The houses and the museum have undergone subsequent renovation and refurbishment a couple of times, the last of which was in 2016–17.

 City bailiff Alexander Wickholm with his family in 1870.
 Photo: C. A. Hårdh / Helsinki City Museum